PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_01_ExploratoryDataAnalysis.md

 2. Histogram
 3. Boxplot

-Now open the poster and write the Data Selection and Data Visualisation Sections.
+Now open the dashboard and write the Data Selection and Data Visualisation Sections.
 Save your script on your GitHub repository and name it aptly: e.g. "SDGIndicatorExploratoryDataAnalysis".

 **Step.
 6.** Read and potentially iterate on your poster, then save your poster to your GitHub repository!

 ## 2)  In-Class discussion
-At 16:30, we'll all get together in Datalab to discuss our progress and reflect on today activities.
+At 16:30, we'll all get together in our mentor group to discuss our progress and reflect on today activities.

 Next week we're going to cover some fundamental concepts of probability theory.
 It's much more fun than it sounds, I promise. :p